jptaranto/typey/README.md

 ### Features

 * Use px (for screen) and pt (for print) and then output in px, pt, rem or em.
-* Define font sizes inside a sass map as t-shirt sizes (m, l, xl, xxl).
+* Define font sizes inside a sass map as t-shirt sizes (m, l, xl, xxl, etc).
 * Define line-height as multiples of the base line height OR as static values.
 * Automatic px fallbacks when using rem as the base unit.
 * Define font weights inside a sass map.
 * Ready to go web safe font stacks that are easy to extend.
+Credit: John Albin Wilkins.

 ### CSS units used in typey

-`px`
+**px**
 By far the simplest unit you can use to size typography on the web.
 It translates very easily from mockups produced in a certain over-rated graphics suite.
 In typey, all base sizes are specified in `px` (or `pt`) and are automatically converted to your `$base-unit`.

-`pt`
+**pt**
 Translates equally well from design mockups as `px` but should be kept for use solely within print stylesheets.
 For the simplest approach when writing print stylesheets set your $base-unit as `pt` and define all base sizes as `pt`.

-`rem`
+**rem**
-Sets `font-size` as relative to `$base-font-size` and allows you to resize fonts dynamically with media queries by altering the default font size of the `html` element.
+Sets `font-size` as relative to the `html` elements `font-size` and allows you to resize fonts dynamically with media queries.
 It has one irritating caveat: no IE8 support!
 Fear not, typey can help.

-`em`
+**em**
-In the way the `rem` unit is relative to `$base-font-size`, `em` is relative to the parent `font-size`.
+In the way the `rem` unit is relative to the `html` element, `em` is relative to the parent `font-size`.
 It is supported in all browsers and also allows you to dynamically resize fonts with media queries.
 It can just get severely confusing when you have various nested elements - each with an `em` `font-size`.
-Typey functions and mixins accept a second argument to help with this problem.
+Typey functions and mixins accept a second parameter to help with this problem.

 ### Getting started